sharpecs/mycota/README.md

 The characteristics that define the role of fungi in this analysis are either symbiont, recycler, or parasite.
 The role had the strongest relationship with zones in the correlation matrix and is also strongly coupled with the group.
 The model has predicted no changes for this variable.
 The only parasitic group in the dataset is Rust, which has little impact (could not be quantified) on the park.

-A symbiotic relationship with fungi is critical for keeping ecosystems in balance and is therefore seen as ' Darwin's Blind Spot' within the patterns of evolution.
+A symbiotic relationship with fungi is critical for keeping ecosystems in balance and is therefore seen as Darwin's Blind Spot within the patterns of evolution.
 However, this mutual partnership can shift to parasitism when conditions change.
 In this analysis , the model predicts no change in the role of fungi, suggesting that the park is in a healthy condition with a balanced ecosystem.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>